sonic-net/DASH/test/docs/dash-test-workflow-p4-saithrift.md

 ## Summarizing it all
 * Standard DASH test cases and test runners apply conformance and performance tests against software-based DASH dataplane simulators.
 * Software dataplane have lower scale and performance capabilities compared to production hardware implementations.
-Therefore, test must be marked for suitability on each target to respect performance and scale limitations of each software implementation.
+Therefore, tests must be marked for suitability on each target to respect performance and scale limitations of each software implementation.
 The test runners will run only the appropriate subset for a given target.
 * Two different software simulators are being developed independently (bmv2 and P4-DPDK), with various characteristics.
 They are works-in-progress and details may evolve quickly over time.
 * The simulators will have libsai libraries allowing compilation into a saithrift server.
 This server exposes a saithrift API endpoint used by the test scripts to configure and query the dataplane.
 * The native P4Runtime API endpoints are not used in standard DASH tests, but they may serve a purpose for developing the P4 model and simulations themselves.